-Because of its natural process, its occurrence is unpredictable; therefore, recent studies have focused on preventive measures for this problem by providing erosion control measures.
-One of the current solutions for soil erosion problems is using degradable geosynthetics to prevent soil loss from the seedbed and vegetation establishment for sufficient site protection [3].
+Soil erosion is a natural process and form of soil degradation when the upper layer of soil is displaced by the from the seedbed and vegetation establishment for sufficient site protection [3].
 The most common temporary, degradable systems are erosion control netting (ECN), open weave meshes (ECM), and erosion control blankets (ECB).
 This provides a non-eroding environment, effective, affordable, and compatible with sustainable land management practices [4].
 For example, the Coconet [5] and Baconet - Banana Fiber and Coconut Coir [6] are used in the Philippines as effective soil erosion control.